The Human Factor of Cybersecurity

 In cybersecurity terms, 2021 was the breakout year when financially motivated cyber crime became a national security issue.
-It was also a year marked by ceaseless creativity from threat actors who worked to undermine digital defences and take advantage of the many opportunities presented by an uncertain world.
+It was also a year marked by ceaseless creativity from threat actors who worked to undermine digital defenses and take advantage of the many opportunities presented by an uncertain world.

 After a year that changed the world, it turns out that some things stayed the same.
 Attackers remained as unscrupulous as ever, making protecting people from cyber threats an ongoing—and often fascinating—challenge.